Last updated

 An open-air museum woven into a real 19th-century fishing village at the end of the E10, where original buildings on wooden stilts over the water preserve the daily reality of Lofoten's cod fishing heritage.

-After you have seen the buildings, walk past the museum structures to the very end of the trail.
+After the buildings, keep walking past the museum structures to the very end of the trail.
 Most visitors turn around too soon.
-The path continues to a point with open ocean views and the island of Værøy visible across the water.
-Quiet.
-Five extra minutes.
+The path continues to a point with open ocean views, Værøy visible across the water on a clear day, and almost nobody else around.

 Timing and crowds